Fire Force (Rhodesia): Four-man stick

-Unlike conventional military units, Fire Force troops were broken down into 'sticks' of four men instead of the usual eight or nine man sections.
-The reason for the four man stick was because the Rhodesian Air Force Alouette III helicopters could only carry four men.
+Unlike conventional military units, Fire Force troops were broken down into 'sticks' of four men instead of the usual eight- or nine-man sections.
+This was because the Rhodesian Air Force Alouette III helicopters could only carry four men.

-Of the four men, one was the Stick Leader, with an A63 or A76 VHF radio, a FN FAL, 100 rounds (7.62×51mm NATO) and several types of grenades.
-One was the machine gunner, with a FN MAG machine-gun and carrying 400 rounds.
-The other two were riflemen with a FN FAL and 100 rounds, grenades and rifle grenades.
-Grenades carried were usually one M962 HE grenade, one M970 white phosphorus grenade, a smoke grenade, one or two rifle grenades and an Icarus rocket flare each.
+Of the four men, one was the stick leader, with an A63 or A76 VHF radio, an FN FAL rifle, 100 rounds of ammunition (7.62×51mm NATO), and several types of grenades.
+The second was a machine gunner with an FN MAG machine-gun and 400 rounds.
+The remaining two were riflemen with FN FAL rifles with 100 rounds each, as well as grenades, and rifle grenades.
+The grenades carried were usually one M962 high-explosive (HE) grenade, one M970 white phosphorus grenade, a smoke grenade, one or two rifle grenades, and an Icarus rocket flare each.

-One of the riflemen was a fully trained combat medic and carried a medical pack.
-Every man also carried a saline drip.
-Rifles were zeroed for 100m, and sights were set to the same range.
+One of the riflemen was a trained combat medic and carried a medical pack.
+Every soldier also carried a saline drip.
+Rifles were zeroed for 100 m, and sights were set to the same range.
 Every third or fourth round loaded into the rifle magazine was a tracer.
-During 1979 one of these two men was issued a radio.
-Pistols were optional and all paratroopers were entitled to carry a Belgian FN Hi-Power or Spanish Star Model B 9×19mm pistol.
+During 1979, one of these two men was issued a radio.
+Pistols were optional, and all paratroopers were entitled to carry a Belgian FN Hi-Power or Spanish Star Model B 9×19mm pistol.
 Each soldier also carried a lightweight sleeping bag in a mat pack on his back.

-A single Stick made up the stop groups (stops), patrols, ambushes and often sweep lines, although larger sweep lines could be made up from para-sticks or by combining the sticks positioned by the G-Cars, or from those sticks transported by the "Landtail".
-In all formations, the MAG gunner was next in position to the Stick Leader.
+A single stick made up the stop groups (stops), patrols, ambushes, and often sweep lines, although larger sweep lines could be made up from para-sticks or by combining the sticks deployed by the G-cars, or from those sticks transported by the "Land-tail".
+In all formations, the MAG gunner was positioned next to the Stick Leader.